Jacques-on-Call/edit-ui/README.md

     2. Deleted `node_modules` and `package-lock.json` to ensure a clean installation.
     3. Ran `npm install` to fetch the correct, compatible versions of all packages.
 *   **The Environment Issues:** Even after fixing the dependencies, I encountered persistent issues with the `run_in_bash_session` tool, which prevented me from starting the dev server.
 The tool seemed to have an issue with sticky working directories and would fail with "Missing script: dev" errors, even though the script was present.
 Due to these environment issues, I was unable to visually verify the final design.

+---

+## Worker Bug Fix (250919)

+This section documents a critical bug fix for the Cloudflare worker.

+### **The Problem: Mismatched Delete Request**

+The Cloudflare worker was failing to process file deletion requests.
+The issue was a mismatch in how the frontend sent the request and how the backend expected to receive it:
+*   **Frontend (`FileExplorer.jsx`):** Sent the `path` and `sha` for the file to be deleted as **URL query parameters**.
+*   **Backend (`cloudflare-worker-code.js`):** Expected the `path` and `sha` to be in the **JSON body** of the request.

+This resulted in the worker being unable to find the required parameters, causing the delete operation to fail with a 400 error.

+### **The Solution: Aligning the Backend**

+The fix was to modify the `handleDeleteFileRequest` function in `cloudflare-worker-code.js` to parse the `path` and `sha` from the URL's search parameters, aligning it with the frontend's implementation.
+This was a one-line change to the worker's code and resolved the issue.

+---

+## UI Redesign & Dependency Woes (250919)

+This section documents the UI redesign based on user feedback and the subsequent dependency issues that arose.

+### **The Goal: A Modern, Apple-Inspired UI**

+The objective was to refactor the file explorer's UI to be more modern, clean, and in line with Apple's design principles.
+The key requests were:
+1.  **Modernize the Search Bar:** Make it more subtle and integrated.
+2.  **Two-Column Mobile Layout:** Display files and folders in a two-column grid on mobile portrait view.
+3.  **Redesign the Bottom Toolbar:**
+    *   Move the 'Create' button to the center of the toolbar, styled as a prominent, floating-style button.
+    *   Remove the 'Open' and 'Duplicate' buttons to simplify the UI.
+    *   Replace the breadcrumb navigation in the toolbar with a simple "Home" icon and the current folder's name.
+4.  **Polish File Tiles:** Give the file and folder tiles a cleaner, more consistent look.

+### **The Implementation: A CSS & JSX Overhaul**

+*   **Search Bar (`search-bar.css`):** The search bar was restyled to have a softer, borderless look with a light grey background, making it less intrusive.
+*   **File Grid (`FileExplorer.css`):** The grid system was updated to use fixed column counts for different screen sizes (`repeat(2, 1fr)` for mobile), ensuring a consistent two-column layout as requested.
+*   **Toolbar (`FileExplorer.jsx`, `FileExplorer.css`):** The bottom toolbar was significantly refactored.
+    *   The JSX was restructured into a three-part flex container (`left`, `center`, `right`) to ensure the 'Create' button was perfectly centered.
+    *   The 'Open' and 'Duplicate' buttons were removed from the JSX.
+    *   The `MiniBreadcrumb` component was removed and replaced with a `<span>` containing the current folder's name.
+    *   CSS was added to style the 'Create' button as a circular, elevated button that overlaps the toolbar.
+*   **File Tiles (`FileTile.css`):** The tiles were given a transparent background, removing the distinction between file and folder backgrounds.
+The folder icon is now colored with an accent color to differentiate it.
+Typography was also refined for a cleaner look.

+### **The Struggle: Dependency Hell**

+A significant amount of time was spent trying to get the development server running to verify the changes.
+The root cause was a missing dependency, `@tiptap/extension-image`, which was required by `Editor.jsx`.

+*   **The Problem:** Adding the missing dependency caused a cascade of peer dependency conflicts with the other `@tiptap` packages, which were on an older version.
+*   **The Solution:**
+    1. Updated all `@tiptap` packages in `package.json` to the same version (`^2.5.0-rc.1`).
+    2. Deleted `node_modules` and `package-lock.json` to ensure a clean installation.
+    3. Ran `npm install` to fetch the correct, compatible versions of all packages.
+*   **The Environment Issues:** Even after fixing the dependencies, I encountered persistent issues with the `run_in_bash_session` tool, which prevented me from starting the dev server.
+The tool seemed to have an issue with sticky working directories and would fail with "Missing script: dev" errors, even though the script was present.
+Due to these environment issues, I was unable to visually verify the final design.